Say Hello to HELOAN – Newrez's innovative home equity solution!

 There are scenarios in which points are beneficial to borrowers, especially if rates increase in the early life of a loan.
 However, this would be hard to predict as it would depend on a borrower predicting that a rising rate environment was on the horizon and planning accordingly at the time that the home was bought.

-Continue to ask questions of your loan officer even if this isn’t your first time going through the mortgage loan process.
-Do your research!
-Identify all the costs and ask questions about anything that isn’t immediately clear to you.
+Continue to ask questions of your Loan Officer, even if this isn’t your first time going through the mortgage loan process.
+Do your research, identify all costs, and ask questions about anything that isn’t immediately clear to you.

-When looking into buying a home, there are three mortgage factors that should be in your notes: the closing costs, the monthly payment, and the rate.
+When looking into buying a home, there are three mortgage factors that should be in your notes: the closing cost, the monthly payments, and the rate.
 Mortgage rates are an important part of understanding what a mortgage is.
 The lower your approved rate, the less you’ll spend on the home as you pay back your loan.

 These savings can be extremely significant, even with a small percentage decrease.
 For example, on a $250,000 mortgage, a 0.25% rate reduction could save you nearly $13,000.
-Reduce that rate by half a percent, and you are saving over $25,000.
-By being informed about what goes into your mortgage rate, you can obviously stand to save some serious cash; so, what are some other things to keep in mind as you move forward?
+Reduce that rate by half a percent, and you’re saving over $25,000.
+By being informed about what goes into your mortgage rate, you can stand to save some serious cash.
+So, what are some other things to keep in mind as you move forward?
 Read on to learn more.

-Lenders want to avoid a risky investment and will examine a number of factors before you can be approved or rejected for the loan.
-These items include income, credit score, and debt-to-income ratio.
+Lenders want to avoid a risky investment and will examine a number of factors before you can be approved or rejected for a loan.
+These items include your income, credit score, and debt-to-income ratio.

 Since your repayment of the loan is monthly, the lender will make sure that you have sufficient and consistent income to pay your bill each month.
 They will require documentation, which can include the last two years of W2’s, current pay stubs, and your last two federal tax returns.